sergiovks/AntiVirus-Bypass-PowerShell-In-Memory-Injection/README.md

 <h3>Save the final PowerShell script and run it within the victim Windows machine.</h3>

-<h3>We can combine this script with the use of the following command in order to download and inject the script as an Administrator user bypassing UAC:</h3>
+<h3>We can combine this script with the use of the following command in order to download and inject the script as an Administrator user bypassing UAC, and obtaining a privileged shell:</h3>

 First of all you have to setup a python web server to host the payload, change the attacker IP and the PowerShell script name.